fexofenadine/docker-ubuntu-sshd/README.md

  - If you don't want to deal with root:

-   `$ ssh master@<ip-address> -p 2222`
+   `$ ssh user@<ip-address> -p 2222`

 **VERY IMPORTANT!!!**
 -----------

- **Don't forget to change passwords in Dockerfile before building image!**
+ **Don't forget to change passwords in the arguments of your build command before building image!**

 Versions
 -----------
 Some branches represents Ubuntu versions.

-Branch `master` is always represented by latest Ubuntu LTS

-   For example:
-   - 12.04 - Ubuntu 12.04 LTS
-   - 14.04 - Ubuntu 14.04 LTS
-   - 16.04 - Ubuntu 16.04 LTS
+This image builds from Ubuntu's rolling image branch.